Step 1: Write a description for your podcast.

 MP3Tag is a great program for assigning metatags to your MP3 files.

-Step 14: Upload the episode to the data host, and schedule it for release into iTunes, Stitcher, etc.
+Step 14: Upload the episode to the data host, and schedule it for release into the various podcast listening platforms.

-Step 16: Share the episodes on social media and e-mail
+Step 16: Share the episodes via social media and e-mail.

 Tips for increasing your podcast’s ranking in iTunes